-It will be necessary for the student to successfully complete all 10 modules to be eligible to become a Reach associate.
-This scheme, is not about increasing numbers, it’s about maintaining the quality we’ve established whilst extending what we do to those parts of the country (and the world) where access to our services is limited or non-existent.
+This scheme is not merely about increasing numbers, it’s about maintaining the quality we’ve established, whilst extending what we do to those parts of the country (and the world) where access to our services is limited or non-existent.

-Although we currently have 65 practitioners within Reach (12 partners and 53 associates), this is a drop in the ocean compared to the need that exists.
+Although we currently have 76 practitioners within Reach (12 partners, 40 associates and 24 affiliates), this is a drop in the ocean compared to the need that exists.
 We have countless examples of those who want to more directly access our services and we simply have not been able to meet that need.
-Although telephone counselling and Skype have helped bridge some of those gaps, there is still no substitute, where possible, for face-to-face contact as there’s a quality of intimacy that one can enjoy that no other medium quite replicates.
+Although telephone counselling, and video calls have helped bridge some of those gaps, there is still no substitute for face-to-face contact (where this is possible), as there’s a quality of intimacy that one can enjoy from in-person connection, that no other medium quite replicates.

-Although our focus in this first phase is here in the UK, we are already in discussions with individuals in Canada, Australia, New Zealand, North and South America, Africa and a number of European countries – and so we are not turning away any serious interest from overseas.
+Although our focus is here in the UK, we are currently training therapists in Canada, Australia, North and South America, and a number of European countries – and so we are happy to work with any appropriately qualified overseas practitioners.

 The Postgraduate Certificate